20 Best Calf Exercises For Mass and Strength

 5. Seated Machine Calf Raise

-Since the soleus comprises slow-twitch muscle fibers, performing the seated calf raise builds your endurance required for running, cycling, and walking.
+Since the soleus comprises slow-twitch muscle fibers, it helps to build the endurance required for running, cycling, and walking.

 Seated Machine Calf Raise